 - Upload speed: This can be a bit more tricky to find, but it’s important to take note of it especially if you’re in the business of sending large files or if you do a lot of gaming.

-- Monthly download limit: Most broadband packages include unlimited access nowadays, but some place a cap on your usage.
+- Monthly download limit: Most broadband packages include unlimited downloads, but some place a cap on your usage.

 - Special offers: Given the highly competitive market, broadband providers often entice new customers with special offers like cash back, free gifts or discounts.

 - Inclusive calls: Line rental is included as standard in the price of most broadband packages, thanks to intervention from the Advertising Standards Authority after several complains of false advertising from ISPs.
 Call packages aren’t, however, but some companies will throw in free anytime calls or evening and weekend calls along with their broadband deal.